alexkroman-assembly/opennotes/README.md

 #### Web Server

-Start the web server to interact with your transcripts in a browser:
+Start the web server to interact with transcripts in a browser:

 ```bash
 npm run server
 ```

-Then run this command to view in your browser:
+Open in your browser:

 ```bash
 npm run browser